Hush Keys – Disable F1 in Excel

 Does it affect non-Office applications?

-No. The suppression only fires when Excel, Word, PowerPoint, or Outlook is the active window.
-F1 works normally everywhere else.
+No. By default, the suppression only fires when Excel, Word, PowerPoint, or Outlook is the active window.
+F1 works normally everywhere else - though you can optionally disable it globally.

 Does it run at startup automatically?